cutehamster290-tech/Luaujs-Framework/README.md

 # Future Updates
 - read will be able to read files backwords, so youll be able to write `../main/...`, `..` stands for 'search in the directory where i am inside' or the Parent of the current Directory.
+- run will be able to transform the Lua code into HTMl code.